huggingface/hub-docs/docs/hub/models-gated.md

 # Gated models

-To give more control over how models are used, the Hub allows model authors to enable **Access requests** for their models.
+To give more control over how models are used, the Hub allows model authors to enable **access requests** for their models.
 When enabled, users have to agree to share their contact information (username and email address) with the model authors to access the model files.
+Model authors can configure this request with additional fields.
 A model with Access requests enabled is called a **Gated model**.
-Access requests are always granted to individual users and not to entire organization.
+Access requests are always granted to individual users and not to entire organizations.
+A common use case of gated models is to provide access to early research models before the wider release.

 ## Manage gated models as a model author